 ADVERTISEMENT

-Before the invention of photography, artists and sculptors were responsible for creating the most accurate portraits of people.
+Before the invention of photography, artists, and sculptors were responsible for creating the most accurate portraits of people.
 Even today, some of the most famous portrait paintings have retained the indisputable quality of realism.
-Da Vinci's chef-d'oeuvre Mona Lisa is recognized to be a very realistic portrait thanks to Leonardo's diverse scientific observations and thorough human anatomy studies.
+Da Vinci’s chef-d'oeuvre, the Mona Lisa, is recognized as a very realistic portrait thanks to Leonardo’s diverse scientific observations and thorough human anatomy studies.

-Below, we've compiled a list of famous portraitists whose skillful portraits are recognized all around the globe.
-Scroll down to learn more about some of the most famous painters and which famous portraitist was suspected of stealing the Mona Lisa painting from the Louvre!
-Psst, check out our article covering the most famous paintings in art history!
+Below, we’ve compiled a list of famous portraitists whose skillful portraits are recognized worldwide.
+Scroll down to learn more about some of the most famous painters and which portraitist was suspected of stealing the Mona Lisa painting from the Louvre!
+Also, check out our article covering the most famous paintings in art history!

 #1